home

 Many people enjoy taking time out on a family vacation and just hanging out in a park, and Jerusalem certainly has an excellent selection to choose from.

-Sacher Park stretches between Nachlaot, Rehavia and Givat Ram and is an ideal location for a picnic or game of frisbee, as well as a playground, basketball courts, soccer pitches, tennis courts, a bike path and a skateboarding area.
+Sacher Park stretches between Nachlaot, Rehavia, and Givat Ram and is an ideal location for a picnic or game of frisbee, as well as a playground, basketball courts, soccer pitches, tennis courts, a bike path, and a skateboarding area.

-Gilo Park is a popular choice for families with its modern playground equipment, picnic tables, basketball court and roller-blading path.
+Gilo Park is a popular choice for families with its modern playground equipment, picnic tables, basketball court, and roller-blading path.

 The Monster Park features "the monster" (locally as "the golem"), three red slides from a monster statue's mouth to the sand below.
 Have your cameras ready.

-San Simon Park is a hidden gem in Jerusalem with basketball courts, a bicycle path, an enclosed dog park, playground equipment, and table-tennis tables in a lush, green and peaceful setting.
-For those who avoid or enjoy crowds, it's good to know that the park really fills up on a Saturday afternoon with local families.
+San Simon Park is a hidden gem in Jerusalem with basketball courts, a bicycle path, an enclosed dog park, playground equipment, and table-tennis tables in a lush, green, and peaceful setting.
+For those who avoid or enjoy crowds, it's good to know that the park fills up on a Saturday afternoon with local families.

 Nearby Independence Park in the center of town is another great option for families with kids looking for a picnic spot or place to kick a football around.
 Its new playground looks like something out of science fiction with its off-the-beaten-track formations of equipment, all made out of aluminum.